Badaling Expressway: Lanes

-6 lanes (3 up, 3 down) from Madian - Nankou; 4 lanes (2 up, 2 down) thereafter.
+The expressway is 6 lanes (3 up, 3 down) from Madian - Nankou; and 4 lanes (2 up, 2 down) thereafter.

 Traffic

-Mainly concentrated in Madian - Huilongguan section.
-Shangqing Bridge is a traffic bottleneck.
-Potentially slow after Juyongguan (mountainous).
+Traffic is mainly concentrated in the Madian - Huilongguan section, and the Shangqing Bridge is a traffic bottleneck.
+It can become potentially slow after Juyongguan (mountainous region).

 Long traffic jams can clog up to the extent that the stretch from Madian to Jianxiang can become a three-lane car park during rush hour.
-For the stretch after that until the Qinghe Toll Gate, the right part of the expressway can get clogged up with vehicles leaving the expressway.
-During both rush hour periods, the Huilongguan exit is likely to form a huge traffic line.
+For the following stretch until the Qinghe Toll Gate, the right part of the expressway can get clogged up with vehicles leaving the expressway.
+During both rush hour periods, the Huilongguan exit is likely to form a large traffic line.

 Major exits

 Beijing Section: N. 3rd Ring Road, N. 4th Ring Road, N. 5th Ring Road, Huilongguan, N. 6th Ring Road, Changping, Nankou, Badaling, Yanqing.

 Service areas

-One for both directions near Xisanqi and near Baige/Changping.
+Service areas exist for both directions near Xisanqi and near Baige/Changping.

 Connections

 Ring Roads of Beijing: Connects with the N. 3rd Ring Road at Madian, the N. 4th Ring Road at Jianxiang Bridge, the N. 5th Ring Road at Qinghe, and the N. 6th Ring Road at Baige.

 Jingzhang Expressway: Becomes the Jingzhang Expressway west of the City Boundary toll gate.